Kev-in123/Nim/README.md

 # Nim

-half broken and im too lazy to fix atm
+half broken and im too lazy to fix rn